 ArcGIS Excalibur is a web app that modernizes and enhances image-based workflows through intuitive experiences.
 These experiences allow you to search, discover, and work with imagery in fully integrated workflows for image analytics and exploitation.
 To learn more, see the ArcGIS Excalibur help.

-Starting with ArcGIS Enterprise 10.5, ArcGIS GeoPlanner is delivered with Portal for ArcGIS.
-See What is a GeoPlanner project to get started using ArcGIS GeoPlanner.
+See GeoPlanner project to get started using ArcGIS GeoPlanner.

-To allow portal members to use GeoPlanner, you must provision GeoPlanner licenses through ArcGIS Enterprise.
+To allow organization members to use GeoPlanner, you must provision GeoPlanner licenses through ArcGIS Enterprise.

-ArcGIS Insights is an app you access through your portal that allows you to perform iterative and exploratory data analysis on ArcGIS web services, Excel spreadsheets, and data stored in databases.
+ArcGIS Insights is an app that allows you to perform iterative and exploratory data analysis on web services, Excel spreadsheets, and data stored in databases.

-To allow portal members to use Insights, you must provision Insights licenses through ArcGIS Enterprise.
+To allow organization members to use Insights, you must provision Insights licenses through ArcGIS Enterprise.

 See the ArcGIS Insights requirements for information on supported ArcGIS Enterprise versions.